nlpie-research/umls-to-snomed-icd10-mapper/README.md

-# UMLS to SNOMED CT and ICD-10 Mapping Tool
+# UMLS to SNOMED CT and ICD-10 Mapper

 This Python script maps UMLS codes to SNOMED CT and ICD-10 codes using the UMLS Metathesaurus.
 The program generates JSON files containing the mappings based on one of the following methods: exact match (``EXACT``), broad relations (``RO``), or parent-child hierarchy relations (``PAR_CHD``).
 The output will consist of two JSON files for each method, one for SNOMED CT mappings and another for ICD-10 mappings.